 The Nottingham Local Transport Plan (LTP) is a statutory document and outlines the City Council's long term transport strategy and three-year rolling investment programme.
 The current LTP came into effect on 1 April 2011 and is formed of two documents.
 Read the:

 The City Council has published a number of other supplementary transport plans to the Nottingham Local Transport Plan.
 These documents can be accessed here:

-- Air quality progress report for Nottingham City Council 2016: The report gives information about air quality monitoring results, new local developments that may impact on air quality, and implementation action plans which are being progressed
+- 2017 Air Quality Annual Status Report: The report gives information about air quality monitoring results, new local developments that may impact on air quality, and implementation action plans which are being progressed

 - Public Transport Information Plan 2014 to 2019: This strategy sets out the standards of information provision, including specification, types and outlets